Ofaloaf/postapoc/After the End Fan Fork README.txt

 AFTER THE END FAN FORK
-A fan-made fork of the original post-apocalyptic North America mod for Crusader Kings II Version 0.1 (Forked off from After the End v0.9) Compatible with CK2 2.8.1 beta and the Jade Dragon DLC
+A fan-made fork of the original post-apocalyptic North America mod for Crusader Kings II Version 0.1 (Forked off from After the End v0.9) Compatible with CK2 2.8.1 and the Jade Dragon DLC

 	INSTALLATION